danielabar/meblog/src/markdown/rails-postgres-docker.md

 **Multiple versions and services:**: For a developer that works on multiple projects, they could be using different database versions and it would be tedious to have to constantly uninstall/re-install versions every time you switch projects.
 Also as you work on multiple projects, each may have different service requirements such as Postgres, MySQL, Elasticsearch, Redis, etc. I'd rather not have all of those always running on my laptop when not needed, or have to remember to start/stop them for each project.
 Using Docker, with Docker Compose simplifies this.

-Now that we've covered some benefits of using Docker locally for services, let's see how to setup Postgres in a container for a new Rails project.

 <aside class="markdown-aside">
-This post assumes some basic familiarity with Docker and Docker Compose.
-If you're new to these, checkout this <a class="markdown-link" href="https://www.pluralsight.com/paths/docker-fundamentals-for-developers">learning path</a> from Pluralsight (paid service).
-There's also a number of <a class="markdown-link" href="https://docs.docker.com/get-started/resources/">educational resources</a> listed on the Docker website.
+All the benefits discussed above are for development, not production.
+The issue of whether a production database should be run in a container or not is outside the scope of this post.
+See some discussion <a class="markdown-link" href="https://stackoverflow.com/questions/48515460/is-it-recommended-to-use-database-as-a-container-in-production-environment">here</a> and follow the links to referenced blog posts if you want to learn more about this.
 </aside>

+Now that we've covered some benefits of using Docker locally for services, let's see how to setup Postgres in a container for a new Rails project.

 ## Getting Started